 In 2012, DDC was granted permission by CHED to offer its first graduate program, the Master of Arts in Nursing (MAN) Program.
-Two years hence, in 2014, DDC was permitted to offer four new academic programs: Bachelor of Science in Pharmacy, Bachelor of Science in Medical Laboratory
+Two years hence, in 2014, DDC was permitted to offer four new academic programs: Bachelor of Science in Pharmacy, Bachelor of Science in Medical Laboratory Science (MedTech), Bachelor of Science in Entrepreneurship and Bachelor of Science in Tourism

-Science (MedTech), Bachelor of Science in Entrepreneurship and Bachelor of Science in Tourism Management.
-Its BS Biology Program was also permitted to offer a new major in Medicinal Horticulture.
+Horticulture.